Who May Not Be a Candidate for PRP Therapy?

 Treat your soft tissue injuries

 Platelet-rich plasma is an advanced procedure that’s highly effective for most kinds of chronic pain and soft tissue injuries.
-It uses your body’s own healing abilities to work.
+It uses your body’s own natural abilities to work.
 If you are interested in learning about your candidacy for PRP in Asheville, NC, request an appointment with Dr. Christie Lehman.
 The professionals at Asheville Regenerative Orthopedics & Sports Medicine understand how to apply treatment so you can return to your daily life free from pain.